 Frequently Asked Questions

-The Common Reading Experience is a BGSU tradition, started in 2001.
-It is one way to connect students academically and to foster a sense of community among the incoming first year students, faculty, and staff.
+The Common Reading Experience is a BGSU tradition that started in 2001.
+It is one way to connect students academically and to foster a sense of community among the incoming first-year students, faculty and staff.
 It encourages students to read beyond textbooks and provides an introduction to the expectations of higher education.

-- Course integrated experiences (such as in depth discussion, written assignments, projects) in select sections of first year courses – including General Studies Writing (GSW 1100, 1110, or 1200).
+- Course-integrated experiences (such as in-depth discussion, written assignments, projects) in select sections of many courses

-- Students learn about this program during their SOAR (summer registration) visit to campus.
-They are told that the book is required reading at SOAR.
+- Students learn about this program during SOAR (summer registration) visits to campus and are told that the book is required reading.

-- A reminder will also be sent directly to students’ email accounts later in the summer.
+- A reminder is also sent directly to students’ email accounts in mid- to late summer.

 Students are not expected to write a paper about the book during the summer before they come to campus.
-They should come to campus in August having read the book and expecting to write about the book in their GSW classes or in some other classes during the Fall or Spring semesters.
+They should come to campus in August having read the book and expecting to participate in discussions and debates and to work on assignments regarding what they have read.

 Yes, all new students are asked to read the Common Read as it will be used in a variety of courses, as well as incorporated into other programming.

 Director of BG Perspective/Provost Office Associate